itsluap/luap-server/resources/[qb]/[base]/indigo-target/TEMPLATES.md

 }
 ```

-### Export option, this will go into any client side resource file aside from indigo-target's one
+### Export option, this will go into any client side resource file aside from qb-target's one

 ```lua
 local zone1 = BoxZone:Create(vector3(500, 500, 100), 3.0, 5.0, {